siemens/LightweightCmpRa/doc/config/README.md

 |optional|unsupported|KeyTransportContext| [`CkgKeyTransportContext` ](#the-ckgkeytransportcontext-object) |required values for for key transport |
 |optional|unsupported|PasswordContext| [`CkgPasswordContext` ](#the-ckgpasswordcontext-object)|required values for for password-based encryption |

+Note: Authorization of clients to request central key generation (including the option to specifiy a key type) can be checked via the `InventoryInterface`.

 ## The `CkgKeyAgreementContext` object